 Environmental Benefits of Digital Imaging

-- Less exposure to toxins: The ink and toner used in printers, fax machines and copiers is toxic.
-A document scanning system will reduce your office’s exposure to the substances, make paper recycling simpler and reduce toxic waste in landfills.
+- Less exposure to toxins: The ink and toner used in printers, fax machines, and copiers are toxic.
+A document scanning system will reduce your office’s exposure to the substances, make paper recycling simpler, and reduce toxic waste in landfills.

 - Save trees: It takes about 768 million trees to accommodate the world’s annual paper needs.
 Scanning a document instead of printing it could save a company over $1,300 annually and at least five trees.

 - Less waste: The average office produces about 350 pounds of waste.
 When an office decreases its paper usage, it reduces its overall waste.
 This is good for the planet and the bottom line.

 While it might seem tempting to start scanning all the documents in your office, it’s important to have a plan with details such as:

 - The documents to scan first